Network and alert management: looking for a better performance

 Before deleting any alert definitively, you can decide to deactivate it and put it on Standby (the difference between the two states is that alerts on Standby are visible in the alerts view).
 This is useful if you’re doing some network plumbing and you don’t want alerts triggering at a specific time, for example.

 Click on “disable alert” to deactivate an alert from the agent side.

 And lastly, if you want to eliminate an alert from the agent you just have to click the trashcan icon on the right.

 If your IT environment is composed of heavyweight machines and applications – real beasts – it’s almost impossible to know which machines are running smoothly, or what exactly has gone wrong and where.
-A monitoring tool gives you the necessary oversight, and a flexible monitoring system like Pandora FMS, with its custom options and module-based alerts, facilitates deployment and maintenance more than certain legacy systems that aren’t 100% integrated, or that don’t easily scale up when your organization does.
+A monitoring tool gives you the necessary oversight of your network management, and a flexible monitoring system like Pandora FMS, with its custom options and module-based alerts, facilitates its deployment and maintenance more than certain legacy systems that aren’t 100% integrated, or that don’t easily scale up when your organization does.

 So, you’ve deployed your monitoring, configured your alerts, and installed your agents.
 But you don’t want to be disturbed by inconsequential alerts all the time.
 Hello, Cascade Protection!

 Cascade Protection is a Pandora FMS feature that allows you to avoid a ‘flooding’ of alerts if a group of agents can’t be reached due to a connection failure.
 These kinds of things tend to happen if an intermediate device such as a router or a switch is down and all the devices behind it simply cease to be reachable by Pandora FMS.
 It’s probable the devices are working as they’re supposed to, but if Pandora FMS can’t ping them, it considers them to be ‘down’.
 For those about to be saturated with alerts, we salute you.
 For the rest, Pandora FMS devised Cascade Protection.